Specifies the properties of the spelling, thesaurus and hyphenation.

-Defines the options for spell check and hyphenation.
+Defines the options for the spellcheck and hyphenation.

 If you want to change a value, select the entry and then click Edit.
-You will see a dialogue box for entering a new value.
+You will see a dialog for entering a new value.

 Specifies that words that contain numbers as well as letters are to be checked.

-Specifies that special regions, such as drawing text, text in headers and footers, document tables, and text frames, are checked during a spell check.
+Specifies that special regions, such as drawing text, are checked during spellcheck.

 Typing errors are highlighted in the document with a red underline.
-If you place the cursor over a word marked in this way, you can open the context menu to obtain a list of suggested corrections.
-Select a suggested correction to replace the suspect word with the suggestion.
+If you place the cursor over a word marked in this way, you can open the context menu to obtain a list of corrections.
+Select a correction to replace the word.
 If you make the same mistake again while editing the document, it will be marked as an error again.

 Specifies the minimum number of characters required for automatic hyphenation to be applied.